Legal

 Delhi Police was also ordered to submit CCTV footage of the arrests in a sealed envelope to the court.

-The next hearing is scheduled for October 8, with judges demanding clarity on procedural violations and accountability from authorities.
+The next hearing will likely take place on October 8, with judges demanding clarity on procedural violations and accountability from authorities.

 The bench remarked that suspending two officers months later shows deliberate shielding, highlighting systemic failures in handling custodial violence cases.